VinuthgowdaS/E-Commerce-Sales-Analysis-using-PowerBI/README.md

 STEPS TO BE FOLLOWED:
 1.Load the Data

 2.Dropping unnecessary columns, Dropping duplicate rows, and Cleaning individual rows.

 3.Cleaned the data, and it is ready for developing the Interactive Dashboard.

 REQUIREMENTS:
-PowerBI Desktop
+PowerBI Desktop.

-Excel Data Set
+Excel Data Set.

 Basic knowledge about powerbi for data manipulation,cleaning and preparing Dashboard.